adamkui/dotfiles/README.md

 - Install the iCloud Passwords Chrome extension
 - Download and install Docker desktop application
 - Import config files from iterm2 folder in the iTerm application
+- Download and install OneMenu for window management